aghoshpro/OntoRaster/README.md

 Demonstrating  **raster** extension of _Virtual Knowledge Graph (VKG)_ system **Ontop** to query over **multidimensional raster** data integrated with **relational data** in arbitrary domains.
 At present, it integrates and queries regular gridded (geo) spatial-temporal **raster** data together with relational data including **vector** geometrical data on the fly.
 We're constantly enhancing the extension with new robust features to enable end users to semantically query raster data of arbitrary domain under the VKG paradigm.

 ## Features

+- 🧠 Smart integration of heterogenous relational data, 2D & 3D geometrical data and $n-dimensional$ data in geospatial domain (or ideally any arbitrary domain) with respective meta data handling during query time.
 - 🎯 Supports **RasSPARQL**, an extended SPARQL with raster functionalities compliant with GeoSPARQL functions.
-- 🧠 Smart integration of heterogenous relational data, 2D & 3D geometrical data and $n-dimensional$ data in geospatial domain (or ideally any arbitrary domain) with respective meta data handling during query time.
-- 🧮 Supports incremental addition of new OWL ontologies, DB Schemas along with respective R2RML mappings to VKG specification.
+- 🧮 Incremental addition of new OWL ontologies, DB Schemas with respective R2RML mappings to VKG specification.
 - 🗜️ Supported Data Formats : `.txt`, `.shp`, `.geojson`, `.geotiff`, `.netcdf`, `.gml`, `json`.
 - 🤖 Query Answers are explainable by LLMs i.e., Ollama, ChatGPT, Claude etc.
 - 🖥️ Clean Web UI and SPARQL YASGUI for usage demonstration.